CryptoExperts/OBSCURE/INSTALL.md

     make -C runtime

-### Test file
+## Quick test

-To make sure that you have everything properly install, and that the compiler works properly, you can compiler the file `tests/vrac/t.c`:
+To make sure that you have everything properly installed, and that the compiler works properly, you can compiler the file `tests/vrac/t.c` with the configuration of a small secure element (see `runtime/SEconfig.h`):

-    python3 compiler/compiler.py tests/vrac/t.c -o out.bin -r 4 -s 2 -lin 2 -lout 2
+    python3 compiler/compiler.py -r 40 -lin 8 -lout 8 -s 32 tests/vrac/t.c -o bytecode.bin

-You can then run it with the interpreter:
+Then, you compile the interpreter with the compatible configuration of a small secure element by choosing choose `SE_SMALL` in the file `runtime/SEconfig.h` and run:

+    make -C runtime

+This generates the executable file `interpreter`.
+Finally, you provide the input values `--inputs 111,222,333` and the number of output `--out_count 1` (see `tests/vrac/t.c`) execute the bytecode with the interpreter:

-    ./runtime/interpreter --inputs 111,222,333 --out_count 1 out.bin
+    ./runtime/interpreter --inputs 111,222,333 --out_count 1 bytecode.bin

 The output should be: